induktio/thinker/Details.md

 Thinker's `faction_placement` algorithm tries to balance faction starting locations more evenly across the whole map area while avoiding unusable spawns on tiny islands.
 The selection also takes into account land quality near the spawn.
 The effect is most noticeable on Huge map sizes.

-When `nutrient_bonus` setting is enabled, the placement algorithm tries to ensure each spawn location has at least two nutrient bonus resources for land-based factions.
+When `nutrient_bonus` setting is enabled, the placement algorithm tries to ensure each spawn location has at least two nutrient bonus resources.
 The placement also strongly favors spawns on river tiles for easier movement in the early game.

 Another optional setting `rare_supply_pods` is not dependent on faction placement, instead it affects the whole map by reducing the frequency of random supply pods significantly.
 Thematically it never made much sense that the supply pods would be excessively abundant across the whole planet surface, while the Unity spaceship would supposedly only have limited space for extra supplies.